redfrogotr/redfrogotr.github.io/content/reviews/reflection_2025_09.md

 ---
 Ok, let's start.

 This month it rained a lot.
 It's just like emotions, fulfilled by the rain but also damped and wrapped tightly by it.
 Of course, we saw sunshine sometimes.
 People in my hometown expect the good weather because dry lands make it possible collecting corns.
 All of them depend on the weather to live.
 We are similar.
 We depends on something in city, such as content consumers, personal consumers in supermarket or some businesses.
 All of them are unpredictable, even though personal endeavor plays a certain level role in it.
-A sentence in *[The Art Of War](https://en.wikipedia.org/wiki/The_Art_of_War)* is "天时地利人和", which orders these features. **So don't be too sad for current selves.
+A sentence in *[The Art Of War](https://en.wikipedia.org/wiki/The_Art_of_War)* is "天时地利人和", which orders these features. **So don't be so sad for current selves.
 You must be patient for good time.**

 ## 1. Highlights of the Month